 Terraform module health is the overall quality, maintainability, and reliability of your infrastructure-as-code components.
 Like any software, modules accumulate technical debt over time.
 Dependencies age, security vulnerabilities surface, and cloud provider services change underneath them.
 Keeping modules healthy is what keeps your infrastructure secure and aligned with current practices.
 The reverse is also true: an outdated module can introduce compatibility problems, performance issues, or security risks that spread through everything built on it.
 Skip the maintenance and you tend to pay for it later in emergency fixes and unplanned outages, while teams that watch module health can plan updates into a maintenance window instead.
 Organizations with mature DevOps practices usually run automated scanning that tracks things like dependency freshness, code quality, security posture, and provider compatibility, so their infrastructure holds up as requirements and technologies shift.

 Versioning modules in a private registry helps a lot here.
 A versioned registry gives teams a controlled place to manage module lifecycles, keep backward compatibility intact, and hand consumers a clear upgrade path.
 Once modules carry versions in one central registry, you can see which infrastructure components are running outdated versions and prioritize the maintenance that matters.
 The registry becomes a single source of truth, so there's no guessing about which version a given environment or project should use.
-It also makes automated testing across versions practical, which lets teams confirm an update won't break existing infrastructure before they release it.
+It also makes automated testing across versions practical, so teams can confirm an update won't break existing infrastructure before they release it.
 The net effect is that module management stops being reactive and becomes predictable.

 Scalr and Dependabot cover the module-health work between them, and most of it runs without anyone watching.
 Here is how the pieces fit: